blueappio/blueapp.io/README.md

 # BlueApp.io

-Coming from the platform that helps you manage and track dvices, this library enables developers to creat apps for web and mobile using web bluetooth api.
+Coming from the platform that helps you manage and track devices, this library enables developers to create apps for web and mobile using web bluetooth api.
 You can use this library to create apps for the Blueapp platform or for your personal bluetooth needs.

 ### Installation

 There are two ways to integrate the library into your application,

-add the following line to your index.thml
+add the following line to your index.html

 ```
 <script src="https://blueappio.github.io/blueapp.io/blueapp.io.min.js"></script>